 International Student Orientation: Students who enroll at the University for the first time are required to participate in an International Student Orientation.
 This is scheduled approximately two to five days prior to the beginning of each semester.
 During this orientation, students will have the opportunity to meet the International Student Advisor, learn about customs in the United States, and register for courses.

 Special Note: International students accepted into a program should register for classes online as soon as possible.
-Registration information will be mailed to students after they have accepted our offer of admission and have returned their Enrollment Form to the Office of Graduate Admissions.
+Registration information will be mailed to students after they have accepted our offer of admission and have returned their Enrollment Form to the Office of Undergraduate Admissions.

 On-campus housing is available for students through Residence Life and Housing.
 Students will have the opportunity to select their room assignment over the summer through our online process.
 There are 11 residence halls on campus with single, double, triple, and quad rooms.
 We cannot guarantee any specific room or room configuration.
-For more information, visit our website, call 508.531.1277, or email email@example.com.
+For more information, call 508.531.1277, or email email@example.com.